 Stewardship of our Built Environment and Creating Places

 Copies of the draft Plan Strategy and supporting documents are available to view and download from links below:

 Draft Plan Strategy

-The draft Plan Strategy is published for formal public consultation for a period of eight weeks beginning on Wednesday 16 October and closing at 5pm on Wednesday 11 December 2019.
-Please note that representations received after the closing period will not be accepted and will be returned.
+The draft Plan Strategy was published for formal public consultation for a period of eight weeks beginning on Wednesday 16 October and closing at 5pm on Wednesday 11 December 2019.

 A copy of the public notice published in the Belfast Gazette and local newspapers is provided for information below:

 The representations submitted in response to the public consultation on the draft Plan Strategy and Sustainability Appraisal can be accessed on this website (see below) and will also be available to inspection from the 31 January to 27 march 2020 at the following Council Offices:

 - Planning Office, County Hall, 182 Galgorm Road, Ballymena, BT42 1QF